PandeyPankaj1234/BridgeLabz-Training/README.md

 ---

-## ✨ Week 2 Highlights : OOPs Concepts
+## ✨ Week 2 Highlights : Object-Oriented-Programming
 - ✔️ Strong understanding of **Java Strings** and string manipulation
 - ✔️ Clear concept of **User Defined Methods** and modular coding
 - ✔️ Practiced **String extras** and comparison with built-in methods